mengfu188/CenterFace/prj-opencv-cpp/README.md

 ## usage
  * cd centerface/prj-opencv-cpp
- * mkdir build && cd build && cmake && make
+ * mkdir build && cd build && cmake .. && make
  * ./demo ../../models/onnx  your_image_path

+ * ./demo ../../models/onnx/centerface.onnx  your_image_path

   Actually, the opencv-cpp version can be used on the mobile device as you like.
   And we are so happy to get your test result about inference time.